ashleyncasanova/python-tutorial-giraffe-academy/README.md

 result = float(num1) + float(num2)
 print(result)
 ```
->Note: Both num1 and num2 are stored in string form and therefore must be converted into either integer (for whole numbers) or float form(for decimal numbers).
+>Note: Python will convert user input into a string by default; therefore num1 and num2 must be converted into either integer (for whole numbers) or float form (for decimal numbers).
 ___
 ### **Dealing with Lists**
 \
-**Example 1:**
+**Example 1:** Common ways to access elements from a list.
 ```python
 friends = ["Kevin", "Karen", "Jim", "Oscar", "Toby"] print(_______)